lorenzofox3/lrFileReader/readme.md

 ## getting started

-1. bower: `bower install lrFileReader`
+1. bower: `bower install lr-file-reader`
 2. add the script lrFileReader.js to your application
 3. register the module to your app ```angular.module('myApp,['lrFileReader'])```